soluyanow/python1/Extensions-Index.md

 ## breakpoint

-Run code cells in an iPython notebook until a breakpoint is encountered.
+Run code cells in an IPython notebook until a breakpoint is encountered.

 See: